The Yellow Rose of Texas (song)

-"The Yellow Rose of Texas" is a traditional American folk song dating back to at least the 1850s.
+"The Yellow Rose of Texas" is a traditional American song dating back to at least the 1850s.
 Members of the Western Writers of America chose it as one of the Top 100 Western songs of all time.
-Several versions of the song have been recorded, including by Elvis Presley, Willie Nelson and Mitch Miller.
+Many versions of the song have been recorded, the most popular of which was by Mitch Miller, whose version reached No. 1 in the United States in 1955.
+Its popularity made it an unofficial state song of Texas (the actual state song is "Texas, Our Texas").